 When a group of employees joins the Fund as part of a bulk transfer from another fund or scheme, the administering authority's objective is to ensure that the Fund does not accept an ongoing funding deficit in respect of the transferring employees, i.e. the Fund will not usually accept a bulk transfer unless the transfer amount is at least sufficient to meet the value of the benefits being transferred, calculated on the ongoing funding basis as set out in this strategy statement.
-When a group of employees leaves the Fund as part of a bulk transfer to another scheme, the administering authority's objective is to protect the funding position in respect of the transferring employees should be at most 100% of the transferring liabilities calculated on the transferring liabilities may be offered in order to minimise any deficit in the employer's remaining liabilities in the Fund.
+When a group of employees leaves the Fund as part of a bulk transfer to another scheme, the administering authority's objective is to protect the funding position in respect of the remaining members and employers (i.e. the transfer amount offered in respect of the transferring employees should be at most 100% of the transferring liabilities calculated on the transfer date on the ongoing funding basis).
+A transfer amount of less than 100% of the transferring liabilities may be offered in order to minimise any deficit in the employer's remaining liabilities in the Fund.
 An additional employer contribution may be required as part of this process.